What Vegans Cannot Eat

 This exclusion extends to all marine life, including salmon, tuna, shrimp, and crab species.
 At the heart of this choice lies the commitment to animal welfare, sustainability, and ethical consumption.

 While seafood is often touted as a healthier protein source, commercial fishing practices have increased overfishing, bycatch, and severe depletion of marine ecosystems.
+These practices lead to the loss of countless non-target species and the degradation of our oceans.

 Moreover, aquaculture, or fish farming, is fraught with concerns such as overcrowding, disease outbreaks, and the use of antibiotics.